botlabs-gg/yagpdb-docs-v2/content/reference/templates/_index.md

 ## Preface

-All available data that can be used in YAGPDB's templating "engine" which is slightly modified version of Golang's stdlib text/template package; more in depth and info about actions, pipelines and global functions like `printf, index, len,`etc > [https://golang.org/pkg/text/template/](https://golang.org/pkg/text/template/) .
+All available data that can be used in YAGPDB's templating "engine" which is slightly modified version of Go's stdlib text/template package; more in depth and info about actions, pipelines and global functions like `printf, index, len,`etc > [https://golang.org/pkg/text/template/](https://golang.org/pkg/text/template/) .
 This section is meant to be a concise and to the point reference document for all available templates/functions. **Functions** are covered